RandomPersson/MC-CarrierPigeons2/README.md

-# About
-CarrierPigeons is a Minecraft plugin that adds carrier-pigeon-like PM system.
+A Minecraft plugin adding carrier-pigeon-like PM system.
 The messages have a delay depending on players' distance from each other and use up a customizable item to send.

 *Written for TheSpiffingBrit*